Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

 Testing a standalone module (this could be a function, class, or group of classes) to ensure it works.

 ##### Integration testing
 Testing to ensure two or more related modules work well together.
 Sometimes one of these modules is ready to test before the other necessary modules.
 Instead of waiting for other developers to finish, we can create a basic mock-up made for the purpose of testing, to mimic the other module.
-These are called "stub" or "driver".
+These are called *"stub"* or *"driver"*.
 If the module we're testing needs to send data to another module that is not ready yet, we can create a stub.
 Likewise, a driver is a mock-up module that sends data to the module we're testing.

 ##### System testing
 Testing end-to-end scenarios to ensure the system works as a whole.
 An end-to-end situation is a real world example where a user interacts with the system normally: Login -> Check balance -> Transfer dosh -> Logout